+After an early breakfast we weighed anchor and in the misty morning light set our helms for the dim outline of Daphne Major six miles to the northwest.
 In his book, Galapagos, World's End, William Beebe describes the sandy floor of Daphne Major's crater dotted with evenly spaced blue-footed boobies nests.
-I wanted to see this spectacle for myself, so Daphne was our next destination.
-We weighed anchor After an early breakfast and in the misty morning light set out helms for the dim outline of Daphne had break as intermittantly obscured by thin scattered clouds.
+I wanted to see this spectacle for myself, so this island was our next destination.
+The sea was fairly calm and the low sun was intermittantly obscured by thin scattered clouds.
 In an hour of motoring we had come in close under the sea-cut cliffs of Daphne's eroded flanks and were cruising along looking for a landing place.
 Not only did we seek a wave-cut bench on which to land from a small boat with our equipment, but also a place with access to the slope above the cliff.
-We found the only spot where these two features coincided and where other parties before us, I am sure, had landed a platform barely above the wash of the waves below a broken section of the cliff.
-Here we disembarked two at a time passing out gear from hand to hand up the steepest places to the beginning of a faint path that led diagonally across the rubbley slope of the crater's side to the lowest place on the rim.
+We found the only spot where these two features coincided and where other parties before us, I am sure, had landed -a platform barely above the wash of the waves below a broken section of the cliff.
+Here we disembarked two at a time passing our gear from hand to hand up the steepest places to the beginning of a faint path which led diagonally across the rubbley slope of the crater's side to the lowest place on the rim.

 The cone of Daphne is the peak of a volcano that a million years or more ago burst from the floor of the Pacific, shot a blast of ash and pumice into the air, erupted for a while and then died.
-It is like several other small cones that exploded out of the ocean long ago and it resembles in shape and structure many of the volcanos that grew on the shore of the larger islands crater as secondary eruptions.
-Its mouth is tilted to one side, like the First saw flamingoes flamingo crater, as though during its active period a strong wind had moulded its rim.
+It is like several other small cones that exploded out of the ocean long ago and it resembles in shape and structure many of the volcances that grew on the shore of the larger islands as secondary eruptions.
+Its mouth is tilted to one side, like the crater where I first saw flamingoes, as though during its active period a strong wind had moulded its rim.
 This same tilted configuration occurs in the cones around Sullivan Bay and James Bay on San Salvador Island, and is still visible in many of the cluster of time-aged and overgrown cones that form the summit of Santa Cruz Island.
 The sea has been working at Daphne since its birth, whittling away and paring down its sloping sides - undermining and chewing them off.
 Given time, and time is in plentiful supply, the sea from which it rose will reclaim it all.